pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/convert-to-strongly-typed.md

     }},
   }},

-  // Output to a unsharded or sharded collection {"$merge": {
+  // Output to an unsharded or sharded collection {"$merge": {
     "into": "orders_typed",
   }},